memomsft/fabric-snowflake/snowflake-mirroring/01-prereqs.md

 # Step 1: Prerequisites

 Ensure the following before starting:
-- Snowflake account with CREATE DATABASE privilege.
-In case you want to create new tables to replicate.
+- Snowflake account with CREATE DATABASE privilege in case you want to create new tables to replicate.
 - Fabric workspace with Contributor access
 - Internet access from Fabric to Snowflake endpoints
 - Ensure the user who is performing the mirroring has the correct permissions as stated in [00-premissions](00-permissions.md)**.